calnix/DualVeTokenSystem/documents/Contract Explanations/VotingController.md

 We intentionally do not check if a delegate is currently registered in `claimDelegateFees()`.
 Instead, we require that `delegateHistoricalFeePcts[msg.sender][epoch] > 0`.
 If it is non-zero, that means the delegate voted in that epoch (when they vote, their delegate fee is logged), and there are fees to claim.

-If a delegate didn’t vote in a given epoch, no fee is recorded, so no claim is possible.
-(Delegates cannot set a zero fee.)
+If a delegate didn’t vote in a given epoch, no fee is recorded, so no claim is possible. (*Delegates cannot set a zero fee*)

 With this approach, fee claims are always based on historical voting activity and finalized epochs, not on whether the delegate is still registered at claim time.